sabinamp/MembershipS/README.md

-# Gradle Project with Spring Boot 2.5.O-Snapshot
+# Gradle Project with Spring Boot 2.5.0-Snapshot

 ## RESTful MembershipService
 - a simple RESTful service with @RestController
 - using the Lombok library to reduce boilerplate code for model objects.  (the @Data annotation)
-- using jsonb-api instead of the default Jackson JSON mapper of Spring Boot applications
+- using Apache Johnzon JSON-B instead of the default Jackson JSON mapper of Spring Boot applications
 -

 ### Guides